ayimdji/local-chatbot/README.md

    * You can start prompting llama3 from your terminal with `ollama run llama3:8b`
     ![](images/ollama-llama3-install.png)

-3. If [Python](https://www.python.org/) is not install yet, download and install it.
+3. If [Python](https://www.python.org/) is not installed yet, download and install it.

 4. Create and activate a python virtual environment (e.g., `localbot_env`) as described [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments).